BabylonJS/OldDocumentationSite/content/classes/3.1/Scene.md

 ---|---|---|---
  | target | any |  - the target
 optional | animationName | string |  - the name of the animation to stop (all animations will be stopped is empty)
+### stopAllAnimations() &rarr; void

+Stops and removes all animations that have been applied to the scene
 ### getViewMatrix() &rarr; [Matrix](/classes/3.1/Matrix)